zth/rescript-relay/reason-relay-documentation/docs/mutations.md

 So, what's going on here?

 1. In addition to `variables`, we also supply `optimisticResponse` to `mutate`.
 2. `optimisticResponse` is expected to _match the shape of the server response exactly_.
-The ReasonML compiler will guide you through providing a response of the correct shape.
+The ReScript compiler will guide you through providing a response of the correct shape.
 3. Relay will take the `optimisticResponse` and apply it as it's sending the mutation request, which in turn will make the UI update right away.

 There, now we have a basic optimistic update set up!
 Instead of waiting for the mutation to complete, Relay will update all parts of the UI using that particular todo item's `text` field right away, and it'll roll back to the old value appropriately if the mutation fails.